ShiningMinions/Demo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Request approval for a new feature to be added into the game.
-title: "[FEAT] Title goes here"
+title: '[FEAT] Title goes here'
 labels: feature request
 assignees: ''
 ---

 ## Summary of Request

-Provide summary of the problem, and the value that is added if the problem was solved (i.e. As a player, I want a way to do this in game, so that value can be added to me in this way).
+Provide summary of the problem, and the value that is added if the feature was added (i.e. As a player, I want a way to do this in game, so that value can be added to me in this way).

 ## Proof of Community Demand